-We have no hesitation in concluding, as did the orphans' court, that Latisha fairly and reasonably could have determined that Additional Respondents reasonably could be considered "the natural object of [Decedent's] bounty."
+We have no hesitation in concluding, as did the orphans' court, that the evidence was relevant and that Latisha fairly and reasonably could have determined that Additional Respondents could be considered "the natural object of [Decedent's] bounty."
 General Power of Attorney, 10/11/06, at 4; O'Rean's Exhibit 2; Petition to Show Cause, 4/9/10, Exhibit A at 4.
-Following our complete review of the record, we agree with the orphans' court that "Sean Bitts, Christy Bitts, Adam Buckius, Kim Buckius, Lydia and Emma as well as [Latisha] herself, were the natural object of Decedent's bounty and could be recipients of limited gifts under the power of attorney."
-Orphans' Court Opinion, 12/4/13, at 7.
+The orphans' court stated: